 Department of Leadership Studies

-Our Aspiring Leaders Tier I program is designed to prepare outstanding teachers and school counselors for leadership roles in today's public and private schools.
-With a focus on instructional leadership and practice-based learning, our program transforms professional educators into high-quality principals and school leaders.
-The program combines university coursework, district mentoring and professional development, and apprenticeship to an exemplary principal to prepare working teachers and school counselors to become outstanding school administrators through two years of part-time, cohort-based study.
+Our Aspiring Leaders Tier I program is designed to prepare exceptional teachers and school counselors for leadership roles in today's public and private schools.
+With a focus on instructional leadership and project-based learning, our program transforms professional educators into outstanding principals and school leaders.
+The program combines university coursework, relevant fieldwork and professional development, and apprenticeship to an exemplary principal through two years of part-time, cohort-based study.

-Upon successful completion, students are eligible to apply to the California Commission on Teacher Credentialing for the Preliminary Administrative Services Credential, and may apply credential coursework toward a Master of Arts in Leadership Studies or Ph.D. in Leadership Studies with a specialization in PK-12 School Leadership.
+Upon successful completion, candidates are eligible to apply to the California Commission on Teacher Credentialing for the Preliminary Administrative Services Credential, and may apply credential coursework toward a Master of Arts in Leadership Studies or PhD in Leadership Studies with a specialization in PK-12 School Leadership.

-Our program was cited as one of the most effective and innovative school leadership programs in the nation by the U.S. Secretary of Education.
+The U.S. Secretary of Education cited our program as one of the most effective and innovative school leadership programs in the nation.

-- Count credential coursework toward a M.A. or Ph.D. in Leadership Studies with a specialization in PK-12 School Leadership from the University of San Diego
+- Credential coursework counts toward a MA or PhD in Leadership Studies with a specialization in PK-12 School Leadership from the University of San Diego

 - Cohort model fosters collaborative learning, support and networking

-- Virtual mentorship connections with a network of principals abroad for dialogue on international issues in educational leadership
+- Connections with a network of principals and school leaders abroad for dialogue on international issues in educational leadership

-- Professional development and networking for students and alumni through summer institutes, Spotlight on Education speaker series, and ELDA forums for school leaders
+- Ongoing professional development and networking for students and alumni through summer institutes, Spotlight on Education speaker series, and ELDA forums for school leaders

 - Access to cutting edge research through our Mobile Technology Learning Center, Center for Education Policy and Law, and Leadership Institute